outlawdesigns-io/Record/README.md

 It is important to note that all public property names should correspond to their database column names.

+Public arrays will automatically be stored in the Database as comma separated strings.

 Private or protected properties can be added and removed as desired.

 ```